Morsifications and mutations: Plabic fences

 Conversely, any plabic fence~$\Phi$ as above determines the associated word $\ww=\ww(\Phi)$ in the alphabet~$\mathbf{A}_k$.
 To be a bit more precise, since $\Phi$ is defined up to isotopy, the corresponding word $\ww(\Phi)$ is defined up to transpositions of the form $\sigma_i \sigma_j\leftrightarrow\sigma_j\sigma_i$, or $\sigma_i \tau_j\leftrightarrow\tau_j\sigma_i$, or $\tau_i \tau_j\leftrightarrow\tau_j\tau_i$, for $|i-j|\ge2$. \end{definition}

 \begin{definition} Let $D$ be a scannable divide with $k$ strands.
-We define the associated plabic fence~$\Phi(D)$ as follows: \begin{itemize} \item[(i)] stack $k$ parallel horizontal line segments (strands) on top of each other; \item[(ii)] for each node in~$D$, connect the corresponding strands in $\Phi(D)$ by a pair of vertical edges, and color their four endpoints as prescribed by Definition~\ref{def:plabic-divide}; \item[(iii)] for each instance of two adjacent strands in~$D$ connecting to each other at an end of~$D$, insert a connector \, between the corresponding strands in~$\Phi(D)$; \item[(iv)] color the left endpoints of~$\Phi(D)$ white, and color the right endpoints black. \end{itemize} \end{definition}

-To illustrate, the scannable divide in Figure~\ref{fig:link-scannable} gives rise to the plabic fence shown in Figure~\ref{fig:fence-word}.
+We define the associated plabic fence~$\Phi(D)$ as follows: \begin{itemize}[leftmargin=.3in] \item[(i)] stack $k$ parallel horizontal line segments (strands) on top of each other; \item[(ii)] for each node in~$D$, connect the corresponding strands in $\Phi(D)$ by a pair of vertical edges, and color their four endpoints as follows: \,; \item[(iii)] for each instance of two adjacent strands in~$D$ connecting to each other at an end of~$D$, insert a connector \, between the corresponding strands in~$\Phi(D)$; \item[(iv)] color the left endpoints of~$\Phi(D)$ white, and color the right endpoints black. \end{itemize} To illustrate, the scannable divide in Figure~\ref{fig:link-scannable} gives rise to the plabic fence shown in Figure~\ref{fig:fence-word}. \end{definition}

-\begin{remark} It is immediate from Definition~\ref{def:Phi(D)} that for a scannable divide~$D$, the plabic fence $\Phi(D)$ is a plabic graph attached to~$D$, in the sense of Definition~\ref{def:plabic-divide}.
+\begin{remark} For a scannable divide~$D$, the plabic fence $\Phi(D)$ is a plabic graph attached to~$D$, in the sense of Definition~\ref{def:plabic-divide}.
 In particular, the quiver $Q(\Phi(D))$ associated with the plabic fence~$\Phi(D)$ coincides with the quiver~$Q(D)$ defined by~$D$. \end{remark}

 \begin{definition} Let $\Phi$ be a plabic fence on $k$ strands, and let $\ww$ be the corresponding word in the alphabet $\mathbf{A}_k$ (see~\eqref{eq:double-alphabet}).
 We define the positive braid $\beta(\Phi)=\beta(\ww)$ in the $k$-strand braid group~$\mathbb{B}_k$ as follows.
 Let $\bww$ be the word obtained from~$\ww$ by first recording all the entries of the form~$\sigma_i\,$, left to right, then all the entries of the form~$\tau_i\,$, right to left, then replacing each $\tau_i$ by~$\sigma_i\,$.
 [3] The braid $\beta(\Phi)$ is then obtained from~$\bww$ by interpreting each $\sigma_i$ as an Artin generator of~$\mathbb{B}_k$. \end{definition}